|Frank Rothkamm is a composer and artist who was born on July 2, 1965 in Gütersloh, West Germany.

 Frank markedly stepped up production in 2015, 2016 and 2017 with the realization of over 200 tracks and the release - via Google Play, YouTube, Bandcamp and Rothkamm - of 23 albums in 2015, 36 in 2016 and 62 in 2017.

 In 2018 he was left with severe physical and mental health problems from the treatment and returned, after 1 year abroad, back to Los Angeles.
-He continued to compose and release while undergoing chemo and finally stopped in 2019 after a bone marrow transplant.
+He continued to compose and release while undergoing chemo and in 2019 a bone marrow transplant.